Jake Fromm: Washington Commanders

 Fromm signed with the Washington Commanders' practice squad on October 18, 2022.
 He signed a reserve/future contract on January 9, 2023.
+On August 29, 2023, Fromm was waived by the Commanders and re-signed to the practice squad.
+He was signed to the active roster on December 30 after starting quarterback Jacoby Brissett was injured.
+Fromm was released by Washington on May 14, 2024.

+Detroit Lions

+Fromm signed with the Detroit Lions on August 12, 2024.
+He was released during final roster cuts on August 27, and was re-signed onto the practice squad the following day.

+Fromm signed a reserve/future contract with the Lions on January 20, 2025.
+On April 23, Fromm was released by the Lions.

 Personal life

 Fromm is a Christian.
-Fromm has said, "I want to represent Christ the best I can.
-I hope I can reach and influence as many people as possible."

 His nickname is "Jake Fromm State Farm" in reference to an advertising campaign from State Farm, which later paid him to represent them during coverage of Super Bowl LV.
 The nickname started as a running joke from high school.

-On June 4, 2020, Fromm publicly apologized after screenshots emerged of a text conversation from 2019 in which a friend wrote, "But no guns are good.
-They need to let me get suppressors", before Fromm added, "Just make them very expensive so only elite white people can get them haha."
-He further wrote that he was not an "elite white person".
+In June 2020, Fromm apologized after screenshots emerged of a text conversation from 2019 in which a friend wrote, "But no guns are good.
+They need to let me get suppressors", before Fromm added, "Just make them very expensive so only elite white people can get them".

+In 2021, Fromm married his college girlfriend, Caroline Ostman, who had been a member of the Georgia volleyball team.
+In 2022, he graduated from the University of Georgia with a degree in Finance.

+In 2025, Fromm began work as an insurance specialist.